GB rarity status: Nationally Scarce

 This is a very rare woodlouse, known from cluster of sites in the English Lake District, the Pennines and the Welsh/English border counties.
 It is probably under-recorded.
 It is exclusively associated with semi-natural habitats, typically in hilly areas, including ancient deciduous woodland, rough and/or shady grassland and grikes in limestone pavement.

 Although usually found under moss carpets and stones, amongst scree or within red-rotted timber, it can be beaten from shrubs and may occur under loose bark and within rot holes high on mature trees.
+Alexander (2010) provides some additional comments on its habitat associations.

 Gregory, S. (2009) Woodlice and Waterlice (Isopoda: Oniscidea & Asellota) in Britain and Ireland.
 Field Studies Council/Centre for Ecology & Hydrology.